To figure out your "freedom number" there are many, many things to consider.

 Aside from manual calculations, there are a lot of awesome tools out there that can help you test different expenses, savings amounts, and lengths of retirement.

-For example, this calculator below from Maybe Finance shows you how long certain amounts of investments would last depending on how much you spend and what the annual returns are.
+For example, this calculator below from Vanguard shows you how long certain amounts of investments would last depending on how much you spend and what the annual returns are.

 Two Financial Freedom Calculators